By Jack Margaros

 “All of the sudden, he just exploded even more.
 Every week it was, “maybe he should go to college.”
 Then the next week, “well he’s probably going to be a high enough pick to sign.”
 Then all of the sudden he’s a top 10 round pick,” Hallenbeck said.
 “Then we’re hearing top five.
 Then his dad comes in and says, “we just got word he’s probably going to be a first-rounder.”
 It just happened over night…It really was a whirlwind and before you know it, we have a first rounder on our hand.”

 The 18-year-old was selected 25th overall in the first round by the Los Angeles Angels in the draft.
-For just the second time in Hallenbeck’s career, he played part in an MLB Draft pick’s development.
+For just the second time in Hallenbeck’s career, he played part in the development of an MLB draft pick.

-Fast forward nine years.
-Trout is on pace to be one of the greatest baseball players of all time.
-He was selected American League Rookie of the Year in 2012 and has won two AL Most Valuable Player Awards.
+Nine years later, Trout is on pace to be one of the greatest baseball players of all time.
+He was selected American League Rookie of the Year in 2012 and has won two American League Most Valuable Player Awards.
 He has yet to hit his “prime years,” as he just finished his age 26 season, and has already compiled a Hall of Fame worthy career.

-“My assistant coach and I said after he got drafted that I think a realistic view would be, if we can stay up late at night and watch our boy play on the West Coast; maybe nobody outside of Anaheim knows who he is…If he could be an everyday Major Leaguer, then that’s going to be something special.
+“My assistant coach and I said after he got drafted that I think a realistic view would be, if we can stay up late at night and watch our boy play on the West Coast; maybe nobody outside of Anaheim knows who he is,” Hallenbeck said.
+“If he could be an everyday Major Leaguer, then that’s going to be something special.
 He far surpassed that.”

-With winning the Rookie of the Year award came a check made out to Trout for $20,000.
+Winning the Rookie of the Year award means Trout got a $20,000 bonus check.
 He decided to give all of it back to Millville’s baseball program to renovate their baseball facilities.
-The refurbished ballpark was renamed to “Mike Trout Field.”
+The refurbished ballpark is now called “Mike Trout Field.”

 “For the people that have (grown up in Millville) it’s a huge deal that this guy comes from our place.
-There’s a lot of loyalty and a lot of pride in where he is.
-And the fact that he still lives close by.
-In the offseason, you still see him.
-They appreciate that too, that he hasn’t forgot about where he’s from.”
+There’s a lot of loyalty and a lot of pride in where he is.”

 Hallenbeck and his family make frequent trips to Anaheim to watch Trout and watch most of his games.
 Even now, he stays amazed at Trout’s ability to remain humble even on the biggest stage.

-It has been an incredible career to say the least from the “Millville Meteor.”
+The “Millville Meteor” is just getting started.
 As he continues to pave his way among the all-time greats, he will always remain the pride of Millville.

 Featured photo courtesy of Roy Hallenbeck’s Twitter